ransoing/AoC24/README.md

 If the `solve` script doesn't work, use `npm run solveAlt -- src/day1/solution.ts`, or substitute the number for any number from 1-25.

+Before running the solution for any day's puzzle, you'll need to copy your puzzle input into a new file named `full-input`, placed in that day's directory.

 ## General tips

 To work with 2D or 3D grids, use the `XYZ` utility in this repo.